The Nature of Time: Is it Changing and Shifting?

 What is the Perfect Day?

 This type of day is so satisfying to me and living my day like this would deepen my relationship with Jesus so much.
 Sadly, this type of day is not, for one reason or another (for example, excuses, distractions, doubts, fears and the busyness of life), nearly as common as I would like it to be.
-Yet the process of reflecting on this type of day being so satisfying gives me a resolve to put in place an action plan and then ask our Lord to help give me the discipline I require to carry this out.
+Yet the process of reflecting on this type of day being so satisfying gives me a resolve to put in place an action plan – in accordance with guidance from the Holy Spirit – and then ask our Lord to help give me the discipline I require to carry this out.
 For I get so easily distracted!
-Crafting a day that is honoring to our Lord means I constantly need His help to stay on purpose, to keep pressing toward the goal for His upward call on my life.
+A day that is honoring to our Lord means I constantly need His help to stay on purpose, to keep pressing toward the goal for His upward call on my life.

 Therefore my encouragement for you today is that you start to get excited about what your perfect day, spent honouring our awesome and mighty God, might look like.
 Knowing He could come back at any time, what preparations can you make in anticipation of this, knowing how much you would want to please Him?

 Romans 12:1 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, acceptable to God, which is your reasonable service.
 2 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.

 Matthew 24:36 “But of that day and hour no one knows, not even the angels of heaven, but My Father only”.

 Philippians 3:14: I press toward the goal for the upward call of God in Christ Jesus.